doublesmokedbaconandpie/Blocky-Chess-Engine/README.md

 cmake --build build
 ```

-Similarly, if you want to build for Windows, run the following:
+Similarly, if you want to build for Windows, minGW is required.
+If minGW is already installed, run the following:

 ```
 cmake -S . -B build -DMAKE_EXE=ON